Chapter 1: the ground concepts

 When discussing vkQueueSubmit, we postponed the description of synchronization.
 GPUs are massively parallel devices, so it is only natural that we are faced with questions of synchronization at some point.

-Before starting, a quick caveat: the order of submission to queues only fixes the order in which the device starts handling the commands.
-Past this point, anything goes.
+Before starting, a quick caveat: the order of submission to queues only fixes the order in which the device starts handling the commands, i.e., the order in which it takes note of their existence.
+For the order in which they are actually executed, anything goes.
 It is common for later commands to complete before earlier ones.
-We manage synchronization entirely manually, supported by the Vulkan constructs introduced below.
+Our only tool for getting some order into this madness is synchronization.
+We manage synchronization entirely manually, with the help of the constructs introduced below.

 B.4.a.
 Fences

-VkFences are used for GPU-CPU synchronization.
-The GPU sets a fence to indicate that a task is over and the CPU can only read its state.
-For instance, they can be used in vkQueueSubmit to indicate that all the submitted commands have been completed.
-We read the state of a fence through vkGetFenceStatus or vkWaitForFences.
+VkFences are used for GPU-CPU synchronization, with the CPU having read-only access to them.
+The GPU sets a fence when it is done with a task.
+The CPU can read the status of such objects through vkGetFenceStatus or vkWaitForFences.
+For instance, fences are used in vkQueueSubmit to indicate that all the submitted commands have been completed.
 Fences can be recycled through vkResetFences.

 B.4.b.
 (Binary) semaphores

 To understand semaphores, a detour through the notion of Vulkan pipelines is helpful.
 Vulkan tasks are split into different steps.
-For instance, when rendering, Vulkan starts by computing the on-screen mapping of vertices before turning to pixel colors (there are many more such steps that we will introduce in due time).
-We call these steps "stages" and the sums of such stages "pipelines".
-Different categories of tasks go through different pipelines (we do not need to compute pixel colors when transferring resources).
-There exist only a handful of pipelines and all stages are defined by Vulkan.
-For instance, the stage where we compute pixel colors is called VK_PIPELINE_STAGE_COMPUTE_SHADER_BIT, for reasons that will become clear later.
+For instance, when rendering, Vulkan starts by projecting the geometry of the vertices that make up the scene from world-space to screen-space.
+Computing the colors of the screen's pixels occurs much later, after a bunch of similar intermediate steps.
+We call such steps "stages" and the sums of all stages make up pipelines.
+Different categories of tasks go through different pipelines (we do not need to compute pixel colors when using GPUs as general-purpose computing devices, for instance).
+There exist only a handful of pipelines and all pipelines and their stages are defined by Vulkan.
+For instance, the stage where we compute pixel colors is called VK_PIPELINE_STAGE_FRAGMENT_SHADER_BIT, for reasons that will become clear later.

 vkQueueSubmit relies on VkSemaphores, a GPU-GPU synchronization construct.
-Every submitted command buffer comes with a set of wait semaphores and one of signal semaphores.
-Before the commands reach a stage specified by pWaitDstStageMask, all wait semaphores need to be set. the signal semaphores are set once are set once all commands complete.
+Every submitted command buffer comes with a set of wait semaphores and another set of signal semaphores.
+Before any commands matching the nth pWaitDstStageMask are executed, the wait semaphore needs to be set.
+As to the signal semaphores, they are set once all commands complete.
 Note that a command buffer submitted to some queue may depend on a semaphore set on another queue of the same device.

 B.4.c.
 Timeline semaphores

-In recent versions of Vulkan, fences and semaphores can be replaced by a single construct called a timeline semaphore, an extension of classical semaphores.
-We will not discuss these in more detail, as we can still use the good old fences/semaphores.
+In recent versions of Vulkan, fences and semaphores can be replaced by a single construct called a timeline semaphore, an extension of classical semaphores bringing some advantages in specific situations.
+We do not discuss these in more detail here, as the good old fences/semaphores work well enough for most purposes.

 B.4.d.
 Barriers

-Execution barriers say "before executing any stage X, Y or Z command that come after the barrier, ensure that all stage A, B and C commands that came before it are done executing".
+Execution barriers say "before executing any stage X, Y or Z command that comes after the barrier command itself, ensure that all stage A, B and C commands that came before it are done executing".
 Remember that although commands are submitted linearly to a queue and start executing in their submission order, everything effectively runs in parallel and may complete in any order.
 Execution barriers help with putting some order to this madness.
-To set an execution barrier, simply provide arguments for srcStageMask and dstStageMask in vkCmdPipelineBarrier.
+We configure execution barriers through arguments srcStageMask and dstStageMask in vkCmdPipelineBarrier.
+This function offers more arguments, but we just give them default values.
+Indeed, both execution barriers and memory barriers are setup using the same function.
+Many of the arguments are only relevant for the latter.

-Memory barriers have to do with the resources synchronization.
+Memory barriers have to do with resource synchronization.
 GPUs have a central memory and local caches.
-These caches can go out-of-sync and synchronization is manually enforced through memory barriers.
-These barriers allow us to control when data is pushed to the main memory from local caches and when it is pulled in the other direction.
-Building a memory barrier starts like building an execution barrier: we set srcStageMask and dstAccessMask in vkCmdPipelineBarrier.
-The barrier will wait for commands matching srcStageMask that came before it to complete before unblocking commands matching dstStageMask that come after it.
-To turn an execution barrier into a memory barrier, we insert objects of type VkMemoryBarrier in the barrier's arguments.
-Data modified by writes in commands matching the combination of srcStageMask and srcAccessMask is pushed to main memory after being written to the local cache, and data read in commands matching the combination of dstStageMask and dstAccessMask is pulled from main memory before the read occurs.
+These caches can go out-of-sync, and synchronization is manually enforced through memory barriers.
+These barriers allow us to control when data is pushed to the main memory from local caches and when it is pulled in from it.
+Building a memory barrier starts like building an execution barrier: we set srcStageMask and dstStageMask in vkCmdPipelineBarrier.
+The barrier will wait for commands matching srcStageMask that come before it to complete before unblocking commands matching dstStageMask that come after it.
+To turn an execution barrier into a memory barrier, we insert objects of type VkMemoryBarrier in the function's arguments.
+Data modified by previous commands matching the combination of srcStageMask and srcAccessMask is pushed to main memory after being written to the local cache, and data read by previous commands matching the combination of dstStageMask and dstAccessMask is pulled from main memory before the reads occur.
 Access masks are built out of VkAccessFlagBits such as VK_ACCESS_SHADER_WRITE_BIT.

 Also note that the queue is not aware of the boundaries between command buffers: it only sees a stream of commands.
 Barriers apply to all commands submitted to the queue, not just to those of the buffer they are a part of.

-I recommend checking this post by Maister for more fleshed out examples, tricks and caveats.
+I recommend checking this post by Maister for more fleshed out examples, tricks and caveats (or this one by Jeremy Ong).

 B.4.e.
 Events